 Folliculitis decalvans with exclusive beard involvement

 How to cite this article: Senatore S, Maglie R, Maio V, Montefusco F, Antiga E. Folliculitis decalvans with exclusive beard involvement.
-Indian J Dermatol Venereol Leprol, doi: 10.25259/IJDVL_694_20
+Indian J Dermatol Venereol Leprol 2021;87:569-71.

 Folliculitis decalvans is an inflammatory chronic disease of the hair which evolves irreversibly in atrophy and scarring alopecia.
-It represents approximately 11% of all the cases of primary scarring alopecia and usually occurs in young- and middle-aged adults.1 Clinically, it presents with pustules, erosions and scaly-crusty lesions localized on the scalp.
-Anecdotally, folliculitis decalvans can affect other hairy body areas.
-Herein, we reported a case of folliculitis decalvans with exclusive involvement of the beard.
+It represents approximately 11% of all the cases of primary scarring alopecia and usually occurs in young- and middle-aged adults.1 Clinically, it presents with pustules, erosions and scaly-crusty lesions localized to the scalp.
+Anecdotally, folliculitis decalvans can affect other hairy body areas as well.
+Herein, we report a case of folliculitis decalvans with exclusive involvement of the beard.

-A 45-year-old man was referred for erythematosus-pustular lesions appeared bilaterally on the cheeks, in the beard area.
-The lesions occurred six months before and were associated with scarring alopecia [Figures 1a and b].
-The patient did not show similar lesions in other body regions.
-The trichoscopy of the beard area showed tufted hair, perifollicular scales and some follicular pustules.
+A 45-year-old man was referred for erythematous-pustular lesions which appeared bilaterally on the cheeks, in the beard area.
+The lesions appeared 6 months ago and were associated with scarring alopecia [Figures 1a and b].
+Similar lesions were not observed elsewhere on the body.
+Trichoscopy of the beard area showed tufted hair, perifollicular scales and few follicular pustules.

-Given a clinical suspicion of dermatophytosis, he was prescribed three months before our observation with an empirical treatment with terbinafine 250 mg per day, itraconazole 50 mg per day and topical antiseptics with no response.
-To exclude a fungal etiology, we performed a direct and cultural mycological examination that gave negative result.
+Considering a clinical suspicion of dermatophytic infection, he had previously been empirically treated with with terbinafine 250 mg per day, itraconazole 50 mg per day and topical antiseptics with no response.
+To exclude a fungal etiology, we performed a direct and cultural mycological examination that yielded negative result.

-Moreover, a skin biopsy for histopathological investigation was made which showed exudative-necrotic and angiogenic inflammation together with epidermal erosion, folliculitis and perifolliculitis, as well as an intraepidermal pustule.
-The infiltration was mainly composed by neutrophil and eosinophil granulocytes and plasma cells [Figures 2a and b].
+Moreover, a skin biopsy for histopathological evaluation showed exudative-necrotic and angiogenic inflammation together with epidermal erosion, folliculitis and perifolliculitis, as well as an intraepidermal pustule.
+The infiltration was mainly composed of neutrophils, eosinophils and plasma cells [Figures 2a and b].
 Histochemical periodic acid-Schiff (PAS) staining was negative for fungal infection.

-Based on the clinical features and histologic findings, a diagnosis of folliculitis decalvans of the beard was made and oral doxycycline 200 mg daily was started, in association with topical antiseptic treatment.
-After six weeks, no signs of inflammatory lesions nor extension of scarring were observed and the patient remained disease free in the following four months of follow-up.
+Based on the clinical features and histologic findings, a diagnosis of folliculitis decalvans of the beard was made and oral doxycycline 200 mg daily was started, alongwith topical antiseptic treatment.
+After six weeks of treatment, no signs of inflammatory lesions nor extension of scarring were observed and the patient remained disease free for the following four months of follow-up.

 Folliculitis decalvans is a form of scarring alopecia primarily involving the scalp.
 Histologic features show an acute suppurative folliculitis with a dense perifollicular lymphocytic and neutrophilic infiltrate which leads to abscesses formation and fibrotic replacement.
 The etiology is not fully understood, but S. aureus, and a genetic predisposition, seem to play a pivotal pathogenic role.2